- Apply to Wright State University & be granted admission

 - Attend Veteran Student Orientation

 The Veterans Enrollment Report must be completed each term to receive GI Bill benefits.
 Remember only courses that apply to your major can be submitted to the VA for payment.
-Please see your academic advisor or your DARS for assistance.
+Please see your academic advisor or your degree audit report for assistance.

 Students will need to complete an add/drop card if they change courses after the submission of their Veterans Enrollment Report.
 Some things to remember if you add/drop: